Professional Development Resources Aligned to the Digital Literacy Competencies for Adult Educators

 - Email Basics

-- Common Sense Education Digital Citizenship Curriculum
+- Common Sense Media – Digital Citizenship Curriculum

-Ready-to-teach lesson materials are available at different reading/grade levels.
+Ready-to-teach lesson materials are available at different reading/grade levels. - Common Sense Media – Digital Dilemmas

-For sites that are Northstar-subscribed locations, there are courses available for instructors to assign to students about Internet Basics, Using Email, and Information Literacy.
+For sites that are Northstar-subscribed locations, there are courses available for instructors to assign to students about internet basics, using email, and information literacy. - Northstar Digital Literacy Curriculum

 For sites that are Northstar-subscribed locations, there are ready-to-go lesson plans for various digital literacy courses to aid instructors in their classroom preparation.